Understanding Closing Costs In Washington State

 When it comes to real estate closing fees in Washington, the buyer and seller’s agreement generally determines who pays what.
 The seller normally covers some expenses that are their responsibility at closing.

 These may include transfer taxes, title insurance fees, attorney expenses, and other miscellaneous expenditures.
-However, these expenses can be negotiated between the two parties before to signing any contracts.
+However, these expenses can be negotiated between the two parties before signing any contracts.

 Buyers should be aware of prorated taxes and mortgage interest due before closing.
 In most cases, sellers will cover some or all of these closing costs as part of the sale agreement.